 11. Mobile Inference

-This lab deploys a trained deep learning model on mobile devices.
-For this we will use the SM8550P System On Chip (SoC) of the HDK8550 Development Kit.
-The SoC features different accelerators which we may harness for machine learning inference: A Central Processing Unit (CPU), a Graphics Processing Unit (GPU) and a Hexagon Tensor Processor (HTP).
-As outlined in the Qualcomm developer network, the accelerators have different characteristics.
-Especially, low-precision floating point computations and quantization play a crucial role for the full exploiting of the SoC at inference time.
+In this lab, we will deploy a trained deep learning model on mobile devices.
+We will use the SM8550P System On Chip (SoC) from the HDK8550 Development Kit.
+The SoC has several accelerators that we can use for machine learning inference: A Central Processing Unit (CPU), a Graphics Processing Unit (GPU) and a Hexagon Tensor Processor (HTP).
+As described in the Qualcomm Developer Network, the accelerators have different characteristics.
+In particular, low-precision floating-point computations and quantization play a critical role in fully utilizing the SoC at inference time.

 11.1.
 Model and Data Conversions

-Our goal is to run the resnet18 inference workload on the available machine learning accelerators, i.e., the CPU, the GPU and the HTP of the SM8550P SoC.
-For now, we will limit our efforts to the required preprocessing, execution and postprocessing steps of the inference pipeline.
-Once accomplished, we’ll benchmark the performance of the accelerators in Section 11.2.
+Our goal is to run the ResNet-18 inference workload on the available machine learning accelerators, i.e., the CPU, GPU and HTP of the SM8550P SoC.
+For now, we will limit our efforts to the necessary preprocessing, execution, and postprocessing steps of the inference pipeline.
+Once that’s done, we’ll benchmark the performance of the accelerators in Section 11.2.

 Note

-1. Translate the PyTorch-exported model to a format which can run on the targeted accelerator.
-Possibly, enable the model for quantized inference in this step.
+Translate the model exported from PyTorch into a format that can be run on the target accelerator.
+This step may include enabling the model for quantized inference.

-Of course, in more sophisticated settings one could directly interface with the mobile device’s sensors for data inputs or process the obtained results on the device, e.g., in an user-facing app, without relying on a possible nonexistent host.
+Of course, in more sophisticated settings, one could interface directly with the mobile device’s sensors for data input or process the obtained results on the device, e.g., in a user-facing application, without relying on a possibly non-existent host.

 1conda activate ai_direct